kayjan/bigtree/docs/gettingstarted/demo/tree.md

 ## Traverse Tree

 Tree can be traversed using the following traversal methods.
-Read more [here](/../../bigtree/tree/tree/#tree-iterator-methods).

 ```python hl_lines="11 14 17 20-23 26 29-32"
 from bigtree import Tree